amanprodigy/angle-clock-hands/README.md

 Simple demo of calculating angle between hour and minute hand of the analog clock in python

 Install requirements
-- pip3 install - requirements.txt
+- pip3 install -r requirements.txt

 Run tests with
 - python3 -m unittest